mbg-unsw/pnuc/README.md

-# Method of the month: The Newey-West estimator and interrupted time series
-A ten-minute rough-and-ready talk introducing the Newey-West heteroskedasticity- and autocorrelation-robust estimator for a non-technical audience and assessing how useful it is for interrupted time series analysis of health policy interventions.
+# CRE-MI Methods Group journal club: Prevalent new-user cohort design
+A journal club presentation based on Tran and Suissa (2021).

+This paper applies the prevalent new-user cohort design to look the effect of PPI treatment on mortality in idiopathic pulmonary fibrosis.
+It compares two different approaches to informative censoring within the PNUC design, along with the marginal structural Cox model (MSCM) as an alternative.

-Delivered to the Medicines Policy Research Unit monthly Work In Progress meeting on 20 May 2021.
+Delivered to the Centre of Research Excellence in Medicines Intelligence Methods Group journal club meeting on 1 July 2021.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]